aalexee/adv_micro/README.md

-# adv_micro
+# Advanced Microeconomics

-Course materials for "Advanced Microeconomics"
+This repository contains the lecture slides for my course "Advanced Microeconomics" taught at the University of Regensburg.
+You can also view the lecture recordings [here](https://mediathek2.uni-regensburg.de/list/2759).